madethelflint/git_stuff/git.md

 ---
 ## Why?
 - undo a change
-- prevent lost code or having a backup that is too old
+- experiment with a new feature without interfering with working code
 - maintain multiple versions of a product
-- to see the difference between different versions of your code
 - prove that a particular change broke or fixed a piece of code
-- see the history of some code
+- see the history of some code, accountability
 - submit a change to someone else's code
-- share your code, or let other people work on your code
-- see how much work is being done, and where, when and by whom
-- experiment with a new feature without interfering with working code

 ---
 ## Points